 A Guide To Eating Nuts When You Have Acne

-Nuts have long been considered to be the enemy of acne.
+Nuts have long been considered to be the enemy of acne prevention.
 However, recent research seems to be countering this idea.
-Firstly, leading American scientists have concluded that despite widespread rumors, what you eat is not really related to your break outs.
-In fact, it has been widely accepted that acne is the result of your genes and, more specifically, your hormones like androgen and testosterone.
+Firstly, American scientists concluded in decades past that despite widespread rumors, what you eat is not really related to your breakouts.
+In fact, it has been widely accepted that acne is the result1 of your genes and, more specifically, hormones like androgen and testosterone.

-Nevertheless, researchers do agree that some foods do alleviate the condition, while others can serve to exasperate it.
-Indeed, it is believed that foods that are rich in glucose tend to make breakouts worse.
-On the other hand, it is said that fresh foods like vegetables, fruits and lean protein may help you keep your breakouts to a minimum.
+Nevertheless, researchers are re-examining the relationship between diet and acne.
+Some now agree that some foods alleviate the condition, while others can serve to exacerbate it.
+Indeed, it is believed that foods that are rich in glucose tend to make breakouts worse, as do dairy products.
+On the other hand, it is said that fresh foods like vegetables, fruits and lean protein may help2 you keep your breakouts to a minimum.
 But is the same true for nuts?

 What can you do to still be able to eat nuts but not have to face this problem?
 You might simply have to change the way you eat nuts.
 Soaking nuts helps them be more accessible to your digestive system.
 If that sounds like it would completely do away with the pleasure of indulging in nuts, you could also roast them in order to rid them of a large part of their proteins.